Shedding light on classical shadows: learning photonic quantum states: Introduction

 \section{Introduction}

 Characterizing unknown quantum states is a fundamental challenge in quantum information science.
-Quantum state tomography aims to reconstruct the full density matrix of a state $\rho$, but it suffers from an unavoidable scaling: the number of copies required grows quadratically with Hilbert space dimension.
-As ever-bigger experimental systems become accessible thanks to recent quantum hardware development \cite{nigmatullin_experimental_2025,larsen_integrated_2025,liu_robust_2025,salesrodriguez_experimental_2025}, full-fledged quantum state tomography rapidly becomes intractable, as it becomes hopeless to even store the density matrix in classical memory.
+Quantum state tomography allows to reconstruct the full density matrix of a state $\rho$, but it suffers from an unavoidable scaling: the number of copies required grows exponentially with the number of subsystems.
+As ever-bigger experimental systems become accessible thanks to recent quantum hardware development \cite{nigmatullin_experimental_2025,larsen_integrated_2025,liu_robust_2025,salesrodriguez_experimental_2025}, full-fledged quantum state tomography rapidly becomes intractable, since even storing the density matrix in classical memory is already hopeless.
 The question is no longer on how to reconstruct the full state, but rather about how much useful information can be extracted from a limited number of copies.